ruha-healing/ruha-healing.github.io/content/post/youtube-and-me/index.md

 ### But that's not all ...

-... because you can **sign up for my ongoing Kundalini Yoga Online Sessions at any time**.
+... because you can **sign up for my ongoing Kundalini Yoga online sessions at any time**.
 It takes place **every Sunday** and the **first Wednesday of every month**.
 There we practice Kundalini Yoga online in a familiar circle on various topics of life.
 You are welcome to register for a **free trial session** with me without any pressure.

 I am very happy to get to know you! 🥰